- Introduction to the Cardiac Catheterization Procedure

 Smoking, high blood pressure, stress, poor diet, and little exercise can damage these arteries.
 As a result, blood flow within the heart will decrease, and you may have a heart attack.

-Questions to Ask Your Doctor About Your Heart Cath
+Questions to About Your Cardiac Catheterization

 - Which blood vessels (arm or leg) will be used for my cath?